 Following up from our previous post, “Leading Corporate Responses During COVID-19 Outbreak“, we will look more deeply at Alibaba’s global program to provide a deeper analysis of their program, donations to date, and provide a few takeaways for readers.

-As a global leader in e-commerce, and one of China’s most prominent brands, the Alibaba Group announced on (DATE) that it would support other countries in the fight against the coronavirus pandemic by delivering medical supplies (including testing kits, ventilators, and PPE) to countries across Asia, Africa, Europe, North America, and South America.
+As a global leader in e-commerce, and one of China’s most prominent brands, the Alibaba Group announced that it would support other countries in the fight against the coronavirus pandemic by delivering medical supplies (including testing kits, ventilators, and PPE) to countries across Asia, Africa, Europe, North America, and South America.

 These supplies have been gradually distributed across the globe, first to affected cities in China, and to countries that were particularly vulnerable to the pandemic.